bbmri-nl/BBMRIomics/README.md

 install_github("bbmri-nl/BBMRIomics", subdir="BBMRIomics")
 ```

-After installation the views need to be updated and the preprocessed
-datasets need to be linked for easy loading the data i.e., using
+After installation the preprocessed datasets need to be linked for easy loading
-`data(<dataset>)`.
-The `inst/configure` or `configure` directory
+the data i.e., using `data(<dataset>)`.
+The `inst/configure` or `configure`
-contains a `Makefile` to accomplish this.
+directory contains a `Makefile` to accomplish this.

 ```bash
 sudo -i make -f /opt/R/microsoft-r/3.3/lib64/R/library/BBMRIomics/configure/Makefile USRPWD='<usrpwdrp3>'